Is this for you?

 Mystical France

-Mystical France investigates the primordial ground of the encounter as a relationship with being in the Kingdom of God.
-In its Catholicity, it is a holy devotion to St. Joan of Arc, who forms France in our hearts with Mary Magdalene on the shores of Provence as the gestalt of the Kingdom.
-Mystical France is a speciation of True Devotion to the Blessed Virgin Mary.
-In its happening, it is being in the world on the pathway to the Kingdom of Jesus Christ with St. Joan and St. Thérèse.
+In its metaphysical Catholicity, it is a holy consecration to St. Joan of Arc through whom, by God’s overflowing grace, the Holy Spirit forms France in our hearts out of the silence.
+Mystical France is an expression of True Devotion to the Blessed Virgin Mary who holds the Fleur de Lys close to her heart.
+In its happening, it is Being in the world on the pathway to the Kingdom of Jesus Christ with St. Joan and St. Thérèse.

-The alethic essence of the encounter is a transformation to being in holy friendship3 with St. Joan of Arc.
-The plays and poetry of St. Thérèse unconceal this friendship as being in the world.
-The effect of this union is a sharing in St. Thérèse’s mode of being with Joan,4 which I call their refulgent “combined hearts.”
-The purpose of sharing in their combined hearts is sanctification, conditioned on fidelity to grace.
-They lead the heirs to the Kingdom, and we will not arrive without them.
+The alethic structure of the encounter is Being in holy friendship3 with St. Joan of Arc.
+The plays and poetry of St. Thérèse unconceal this friendship as Being in the world.
+The effect of this union is a sharing in St. Thérèse’s mode of Being with Joan,4 which I call their refulgent “combined hearts.”
+The purpose of interpreting the Being of their combined hearts is our sanctification, conditioned on fidelity to grace.
+They lead the heirs to the Kingdom through a line of insight, and we will not arrive without them.

 Despite the frequent philosophical language, the work remains primarily devotional.
 I make no attempt to interpret this “divine glance” as a purely philosophical affair.
-The astonishing5 moment imbuing my soul with a lifelong devotion to St. Joan of Arc was a supernatural grace from Our Lord Jesus Christ through the Immaculate Heart of Mary.
-I have done my best to explain this encounter through my life story and reflections, which I hope will inspire a similarly powerful being with St. Joan and St. Thérèse in others.
+The astonishing5 moment imbuing my soul in a lifelong relationship with St. Joan of Arc was a supernatural grace from Our Lord Jesus Christ through the Immaculate Heart of Mary.
+I have done my best to share this silent encounter through my life story and reflections, which I hope will open a similarly powerful silence before St. Joan and St. Thérèse’s Being in others.

 The journey with St. Joan and St. Thérèse to Magdalene’s Mystical France.

-The development of Mystical France in our hearts centers on being immersed in the refulgence of the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux.
-Its essence is a royal French Catholic spirituality unconcealed in the world as a mystical relationship with St. Mary Magdalene on the shores of Provence, following the Western tradition of Mary Magdalene in France.6 Magdalene’s contemplative mode of being in her grotto in Provence is itself a refulgence of the light of the Holy Spirit emanating from the center of the Immaculate Heart of Mary.
-Mystical France is the heart of Mary Magdalene imbued in the light of the Holy Spirit and beloved by Our Lady.
+The opening of Mystical France in our hearts is an immersion in the refulgence of the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux.
+The radiance of their Being is a royal French Catholic spirituality unconcealed in the world as an alethic appearance of St. Mary Magdalene on the shores of Provence, following the Western tradition of Mary Magdalene in France.6 Magdalene’s contemplative mode of Being in Provence is itself a refulgence of the light of the Holy Spirit emanating from the center of the Immaculate Heart of Mary.
+Mystical France is the Being of Mary Magdalene imbued in the light of the Holy Spirit and beloved by Our Lady.
 Devotion to Mystical France as Magdalene’s refulgence is devotion to the Holy Spirit and the Virgin Mary, through the combined hearts of St. Joan and St. Thérèse.

-The contemplative endeavor to uncover Magdalene's holy refulgence, bringing the Kingdom of her heart on earth as it is in Heaven, is an expression of True Devotion to the Blessed Virgin.
-Bringing to light the manifested "gestalt” of Magdalene's heart as a devotional lifepower,7 in obedience to the dogmas, doctrines, magisterial teachings, and metaphysics of the Church, constitutes the meaning of the encounter with St. Joan who guides us to this Kingdom with St. Thérèse.
-Magdalene’s presence in the grotto on the shores of Provence symbolically represents this devotional lifepower of the Holy Spirit.
+The contemplative endeavor to uncover Magdalene's holy refulgence, bringing the Father’s Kingdom on earth as it is in Heaven, is a lifetime of interpreting the silence of Joan’s French Royal Being before us.
+It is an expression of True Devotion to the Blessed Virgin.
+Opening the manifested "gestalt” of Magdalene's refulgence through Joan’s silence is a French devotional lifepower,7 when obedient to the dogmas, doctrines, magisterial teachings, and metaphysics of the Church.
+This constitutes the purpose of the encounter with St. Joan who, with St. Thérèse, guides us to this Kingdom.
+Magdalene’s presence in the grotto on the shores of Provence is the Being of this devotional lifepower of the Holy Spirit.

-A Catholic contemplative reflection centered on the life of St. Joan of Arc brought Mystical France to the open in the world.
-It interprets her mystical heart.
-A story emerges in this contemplation whereby Joan guides us to mystical Provence by the radiance of the light of Magdalene's glorified heart.
-St. Thérèse, through her plays and poetry, authentically interprets St. Joan’s heart for us and is the one through whom we learn the values we prioritize to judge our encounter with Joan.
-The project is both a testimony and an invitation to walk in alethic wonder with St. Joan and St. Thérèse into the mystical Kingdom of Catholic and Royal France.
+A Catholic contemplative reflection centered on the life of St. Joan of Arc as Being in the world brought Mystical France to the open in the world.
+It interpreted her mystical heart as an overflowing of God’s grace.
+A story emerged in this contemplation whereby Joan guided me to mystical, and literal, Provence by the radiance of the light of Magdalene's glorified Being.
+St. Thérèse, through her plays and poetry, authentically interpreted St. Joan’s heart for me and is the one through whom I learned the values I prioritized to judge my encounter with Joan.
+The project is both a personal testimony and an invitation to walk in alethic wonder with St. Joan and St. Thérèse into the mystical Kingdom of Catholic and Royal France.
 St. Mary Magdalene, in the glory of her repentance on the shores of Provence, embodies this kingdom.
-This spiritual pilgrimage with St. Joan and St. Thérèse is a surrender to Christ’s redemption and a pledge of obedience to the Church’s Scripture, Tradition, Magisterial teachings, and total consecration to the Blessed Virgin Mary.
+This spiritual pilgrimage with St. Joan and St. Thérèse is a surrender to Christ’s redemption and a pledge of obedience to the One Holy Catholic and Apostolic Church and total consecration to the Blessed Virgin Mary.

 Experientially, the reader will find an anthological collection of reflections revealing the “appearance of the Kingdom appearing” as related through an eclectic array of devotional expressions.
 The expressions that emerge in the heart and mind of the reader remain to be written.

-The project’s mission and vision are posited below based on the conclusion that the psychically transformative union in holy friendship with St. Joan of Arc, through the values learned from St. Thérèse, reflects a royal French Magdalenian spirituality.
+The project’s mission and vision are posited below based on the conclusion that Being in holy friendship with St. Joan of Arc, through the values learned from St. Thérèse, reflects a royal French Magdalenian spirituality.
 It must be constituted in the intellectual and devotional life of the soul, faithfully within the framework of the Church's teachings and the spirit of True Devotion to the Blessed Virgin.

 The Vision and Mission of Mystical France

-Blessed by the grace of slavery to the Blessed Virgin Mary, the heir to Mystical France receives a call to the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux through the Holy Spirit.
-We unite in being with our saintly sisters in alethic wonder to participate in their mission.
+Blessed by the grace of slavery to the Blessed Virgin Mary, the heir to Mystical France receives the Being of the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux through the Holy Spirit.
+We unite in Being with our saintly sisters in alethic wonder to participate in their mission.

-Our relationship to grace is as royal heirs to Magdalene’s mystical kingdom, the radiance of which shimmers throughout the French royal hearts of St. Joan of Arc and St. Thérèse of Lisieux.
+Our relationship to the Kingdom of God is as royal heirs to Magdalene’s mystical kingdom, the radiance of which shimmers throughout the French royal hearts of St. Joan of Arc and St. Thérèse of Lisieux.
 The unconcealment of the gift happens through the influence of the life of St. Joan of Arc, Thérèsian Carmelite spirituality, the holy tradition of Mary Magdalene in France, and the philosophical lens of St. Edith Stein.
-The horizon of efficacious grace is Faith, Hope, and Love "on earth as it is in Heaven" through the majesty of French Catholic spirituality and holy devotion to St. Mary Magdalene on the shores of Provence.
+The horizon of efficacious grace is the Kingdom of God "on earth as it is in Heaven" through the majesty of Joan and Thérèse’s French Catholic spirituality and holy devotion to St. Mary Magdalene on the shores of Provence.

 Vision

-The Vision of Mystical France is the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux refulgent as an alethic prism through which the Holy Spirit unconceals the glorified syntax of Magdalene's heart, the gestalt of Our Lady’s Catholic and Royal France, throughout the world.
+The Vision of Mystical France is the Being of the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux, refulgent as an alethic prism through which the Holy Spirit unconceals the glorified Being of Magdalene's repentant, contrite heart in Provence, the gestalt of Our Lady’s Catholic and Royal France, throughout the world.

 Mission